najanajah/Transcription-application-with-LLM/README.md

 ## Usage

 Instructions on how to run and use the project:
-- For disabling debug mode (No LLM generation) change the value in config.json from true -> false.
+- For disabling debug mode (No LLM generation) change the value in config.json from true to false.
 - Command to start the project:
   `streamlit run Transcribe.py`